-The Danish Climate Atlas provides Danish society with relevant and easy-to-use information on expected future changes in climate, including changes in atmospheric temperatures, precipitation and derived indices, as well as from the sea surrounding Denmark (sea-level and storm surges).
+The Danish National Climate Atlas, Klimaatlas, provides Danish society with relevant and easyto-use information on expected future changes in climate, including changes in atmospheric temperatures, precipitation and derived indices, as well as from the sea surrounding Denmark (sea-level and storm surges).

-The information is based on observational data and models of the expected climate of the future, taken from EURO-CORDEX archives [Jacob et al., 2014], (https://euro-cordex.net/).
+The information is based on observational data and models of the expected climate of the future, derived from the EURO-CORDEX archives [Jacob et al., 2014], (https://euro-cordex.net/).
 Such model data are, when taken raw, not expected to correspond closely to reality but must be adjusted or calibrated so that they become more realistic.
 In this report we describe the applied calibration method together with other processing applied.

-The Climate Atlas is available online at
+Klimaatlas is available online at